 Like all conspiracy theorists, the Angry Photographer displays a deep-seated resentment of authority, which translates into an irrational fear of government.
 In his words, “99% of global misery right now is from politicians and media doom goblins.”

 In the Theoria Apophasis creator’s feverish mind, “There are two kinds of people in this world.
 There are people who think that the government cares about them, and there are people who think.”

-Of course, this perspective results from Ken Wheeler’s apparent Grandiose Delusional Disorder.
+Of course, this perspective is consistent with the DSM 5’s Grandiose Delusional Disorder.
 People with this condition falsely believe that they have some unrecognized genius and/or that they’ve made one or more important discoveries.

 People Who Don’t Believe “Are People Who Don’t Think”

 Apparently, people who don’t believe what the Angry Photographer believes “are people who don’t think” as viewed through his radically distorted lens.
 As shown throughout this site, the reverse is true.